-Patients would also be offered to wait in an area where it was less crowded.
+To ensure patients with autism were comfortable with their care, the same dentist and dental nurse team would be booked where possible.
+Patients would also be offered to wait in a second waiting area where it was less crowded.

 Patients described high levels of satisfaction with the responsive service provided by the practice.